elfifo4/googlesheet2json/README.md

     annotationProcessor 'com.github.elfifo4:googlesheet2json:1.3.1'

 /*
-    Last line is required because of this:
+    The last line is required because of this:
     Annotation processors must be explicitly declared now.
 The following dependencies on the compile classpath are found to contain annotation processor.
 Please add them to the annotationProcessor configuration.
     - googlesheet2json-1.3.1.jar (com.github.elfifo4:googlesheet2json:1.3.1)
     Alternatively, set android.defaultConfig.javaCompileOptions.annotationProcessorOptions.includeCompileClasspath = true to continue with previous behavior.
 Note that this option is deprecated and will be removed in the future.